23 Apps You Need To Download Before Traveling

 5. Apps You Need To Download Before Traveling For Train Tickets: Save A Train

 If you’re traveling throughout Europe, there’s a good chance you’ll be making your way by train.
 Public transportation options in Europe are renowned for their cross-country links, and while flights are fast, trains are more convenient, more often, and service many more routes.
-In the event that you’re in the need for train tickets, download the Save A Train app to make purchasing cheap and easy.
+In the event that you’re in the need of train tickets, download the Save A Train app to make purchasing cheap and easy.

 6. Apps To Download Before Traveling For Entertainment On The Go: Netflix